-Hybridity in the transit camps

-The desire to belong to the immigrant community along with the long wait, the move from a village to the city, and a move of residences within the city, the fact that over the years some have moved residences and are in other neighborhoods has created unique combinations of those waiting between being Ethiopian citizens, waiting for aliya, internal immigrants who dream of being immigrants in Israel.
+The desire to belong to the immigrant community along with the long wait, the move from a village to the city, and a move of residences within the city, the fact that over the years some have moved residences and are in other neighborhoods created unique combinations of those waiting between being Ethiopian citizens, waiting for aliya, internal immigrants who dream of being immigrants in Israel.

-This unique combination is reflected for example in the names of babies that are born: "I chose to name my daughter Ziona, because Israel is Zion and I am waiting to immigrate to Israel with her" (Habtam to 2021).
-Similarly, Mentagbush relates that, "In the village the names were not the same, some were called Yohannes or Jeremiah.
+This unique combination is reflected for example in the names members of the community chose for their babies: “I chose to name my daughter Ziona, because Israel is Zion and I am waiting to immigrate to Israel with her” (Habtam to 2021).
+Similarly, Mentagbush relates that, “In the village the names were not the same, some were called Yohannes or Jeremiah.
 Here sometimes they call a baby by a biblical Jewish name like Yosef or David or by other non-religious Ethiopian names.
-There are those who call their child a name related to the one they have been waiting for many years such as Tesfahon which is hope or because of something that happened to them in the transit camp" (2011)
+There are those who call their child a name related to the one they have been waiting for many years such as Tesfahon which is hope or because of something that happened to them in the transit camp” (2011).

-The Amharic language also changed in the transit camp, "it's not the same language anymore, in the village they speak a different Amharic, if you go there you won't understand.
-It doesn't sound the same.
-They also speak more in stories, but here in Gondar it's the Amharic of the city, and because we're also waiting to immigrate to Israel, we use the words in Hebrew such as ‘prayer’ or ‘synagogue.’ …Those who live in Gondar understand us and those who live in the village are not the same.
-There are also those who use words in English " (Degarga 2010)
+The Amharic language also changed in the transit camp, “it’s not the same language anymore, in the village they speak a different Amharic, if you go there you won’t understand.
+It doesn’t sound the same.
+They also speak more in stories, but here in Gondar it’s the Amharic of the city, and because we’re also waiting to immigrate to Israel, we use the words in Hebrew such as ‘prayer’ or ‘synagogue.’ …Those who live in Gondar understand us and those who live in the village are not the same.
+There are also those who use words in English” (Degarga 2010)

+The desire to do everything for aliya, alongside the long wait, created different patterns of hybridity.
+Some were overwhelmed with the long preparations for Israel alongside everyday life; some decided to live as Ethiopians with little reference to the wait for the aliya.
+Between these poles, a movement was created, a dynamism of hybrid spaces affected by the timing of aliyah.

-"There are things that separate us from the others in Gondar, but it's not like it used to be.
-Once, for example, everyone went with the Magen David outside in the chain today, not always...
+There are things that separate us from the others in Gondar, but it's not like it used to be.
+Once, for example, everyone went with the Magen David [worn outside on a chain, but] not always...
 Once you came to visit us and we were in high school, then we were really, really one group.
-Today we've grown up and we're adults; we dream of going up And we are very, very [much] waiting.
-We have friends and family in Israel; we talk to them and they come to visit, but we also have friends from Gonder, who, when we were little, tried to separate us so that we would only be with Beita Israel but who grew up and already went to study with others so some became friends.
-Not with all….
-There are those who really connected with the Christians and then they go to hang out with them and … there are those who continue to be friends of the community."
-[Semaniw 2023]
+Today we've grown up and we're adults; we dream of aliyah and we are very, very [much] waiting.
+We have friends and family in Israel; we talk to them and they come to visit, but we also have friends from Gonder, who, when we were little, tried to separate us so that we would only be with Beita Israel but who grew up and already went to study with others so some became friends. ….
+There are [also] those who really connected with the Christians and then they go to hang out with them and … there are those who continue to be friends of the community (Semaniw 2023).